Prevent Breast Cancer: Research

-Diet & Lifestyle – Research into lifestyle factors that contribute to breast cancer risk and how diet and exercise can reduce this.

 Predicting Risk of Cancer at Screening (PROCAS) SNP study

 The PROCAS1 recruited over 58,000 women and was the largest recruiting study in the UK.
 It was led by Prevent Breast Cancer Researcher, Professor of Genetics, Gareth Evans.

 The study evaluated the feasibility of introducing personalised breast cancer risk estimation into the NHS Breast Screening programme through the collection of information on breast cancer risk factors.

 Prevent Breast Cancer funded the collection of saliva samples and DNA extraction from 10,000 women on the study and testing genetic fragments (SNPs) for key information.
 The information for each woman was collated in order to provide a risk score.

 PROCAS 2 launched in October 2017 and will involve a further 18,600 women, whose risk of developing the disease within the next ten years will again be calculated.

 Evans and his team developed a gene test in October 2017 to provide more accurate risk information to families specifically with the BRCA gene mutation.
 The BRCA1 and BRCA2 gene mutations are known to increase the risk of breast cancer in patients between 45 and 90 per cent.
 The test analysed 18 genetic variants Single Nucleotide Polymorphisms – SNPs in blood or saliva across 1,400 women who carried the BRCA high-risk gene.
 Researchers believe the test could reduce the number of pre-emptive mastectomies in the UK from 50 to 36 per cent.[7]
 The plan is for the genetic test to enter clinical practice in the UK in six months.